yonihassine/Option-Combination-Strategies/README.md

 ### Launch the Bokeh Server

+First, make sure to be in the working directory where the tool Option-Combination-Strategies is saved.

-To run the app on a Bokeh server, we execute:
+Then run the app on a Bokeh server, execute:

 ```
 bokeh serve --show strat_server.py